 Manually managing project requirements in word processors or spreadsheets can become challenging over time (especially when you are involved in different projects with related requirements).
-Having to deal with multiple versions of the same document, and lacking the right tools that make collaboration on requirements easy and effortless can become challenging over time.
+Having to deal with multiple versions of the same document, and lacking the right tools that make collaboration on requirements easy and effortless can become challenging as projects get more complex.

 What Is Requirements Management?